 As one of the largest players in the second-hand marketplace sector, we are uniquely positioned to accelerate the growth of the circular economy.

-Adevinta is on the front line of the war against waste, and we are in support of the philosophy: “reduce, reuse, repair, and recycle.”
+As a global sustainability leader recognised in the Dow Jones Sustainability Index Europe, Adevinta is on the front line of the war against waste, and we champion the philosophy “reduce, reuse, repair, and recycle.”

 Every day, millions of people buy and sell second-hand items on our marketplaces.
 Every time they do, the world’s environmental footprint reduces.
 We call this the Second Hand Effect.

 Discover the positive impact of this trade in our Second Hand Effect 2020 Report.

 By fuelling the circular economy, we can help slow down the overconsumption of natural resources and reduce pollution, waste and greenhouse gas emissions.
 Our approach to environmental impact is based on the principles of the UN Global Compact.
 It includes initiatives to promote greater environmental responsibility, the use of environmentally-friendly technologies and applying the precautionary approach.

 Enabling sustainable consumption is the cornerstone of Adevinta’s business model.
 As a leading online marketplace group with brands in 16 countries, we know we have an important role to play in society.
 Through our trusted brands, we empower local economies and help countless local businesses to thrive.